peterwu-1031/ntuee-logic-design/README.md

 ## HW1: Sequence Detector
 ## HW2: Accumulator
 ## HW3: Divider
+##

-## All circuit diagrams and waveform diagrams are presented in All_Circuit&Waveform.pdf
+## All circuit diagrams and waveform diagrams are presented in All_Circuit&Waveform.pdf.